giampa-code/housing_price_kaggle/README.md

 The data set cames with a NaN ratio of 6.3%.
 Most of the features were full of NaN values that corresponded to NA 'Not Apply' or another type of categorical value instead.
 For example, in the feature "Pool Quality" a house with no pool will be calified with NA = No Pool.
 This 'NA' was treated as a NaN in the dataset, so we need to return it back to its original value 'NA'.
-This NaNs were transformed back into the 'NA' values for later categorical encodig.
+These NaNs were transformed back into the 'NA' values for later categorical encodig.

 For GarageYrBlt and LotFrontage it was seen that the NaN values came from properties without a garage or without frontage respectively.
-So in this cases the NaN were filled with 0.
+So in these cases the NaN were filled with 0.

 The final NaN ratio was 0.014%